adiaroe/PlenaData/README.md

 The first part of the problem can be solved easily by maintaining an array of size 26 (for 26 characters) and storing their count.
 Alternatively, a map can also be used with key being the character and value bring the count.

 The second part of the problem is a bit trickier given the constraints - maintaining the order from the input string and also maintaining case sensitivity.
 The code is heavily commented to understand the approach better.

+## Test Cases
+1. No unique characters present - exception thrown.
+Eg: "aabbcc" -> "No unique characters!!!" && "aabbcc"
+2. "Bubble" -> 'u' && "uleBbb"

+## Improvements
+Current code assumes that there are no other characters apart from [a-z][A-Z].
+Cases with other characters must be handled.